CASE runs on volunteer power. Submit your information to volunteer.

 You can volunteer—or nominate a colleague to volunteer—for a number of activities and roles that support CASE and the advancement profession.
 Find out more about various opportunities and requirements for the following volunteer roles:

 - Volunteer leader (serving on a CASE governing or advisory board)

 District V Conference Volunteer Opportunities

 Stepping forward to lend a hand at the CASE V Conference is a great way to get to know your colleagues from other institutions.
 For those wanting to become more involved in CASE V, it’s also a great first step to help you learn more about the work our volunteers do.
 Commitment and responsibilities are small, and the rewards are great.

 Volunteers greet attendees and distribute conference packets, allowing you to get acquainted with your colleagues quickly.
 Shifts last for two hours.

 The Conference Concierge is staffed throughout the entire conference.
 The Conference Concierge provides the latest information on sessions, sign-up sheets for networking dinners, assists with navigating around the hotel, provides general conference information, lost-and-found, and a conference message board.
 Volunteers help our colleagues continue to stay connected with attending the conference.
 Shifts last two hours, and coordinate with one session.

 Program Track Action Group

-We'll be recruiting for the 2015 Conference, and one way to get involved is to assist the Program Track Chairs in building the session schedule for each track.
+We'll be recruiting for the 2017 Conference, and one way to get involved is to assist the Program Track Chairs in building the session schedule for each track.
 Most of the work is done by email and conference call, and this provides a great opportunity to become more familiar with the work of the CASE V Conference Planning Committee.
 You also help to shape the direction of the conference.
-Work will begin in February.
+Work begins every year in February.